Logiqx/gps-details/docs/devices/coros/advice/README.md

-TODO / WIP

 This article will not describe all of the COROS activities (out of scope), but VERTIX 2 spikes are typically associated with windsurfing mode + standard GPS.

 **IMPORTANT**

-- Use the speedsurfing activity for the best possible accuracy from your COROS.
+- Use the speedsurfing activity for the best possible accuracy.
-  - Do NOT use the windsurfing activity which is [non-Doppler](https://medium.com/@mikeg888/the-importance-of-doppler-b886b14bb65d) - prone to errors and significant spikes.
+  - Do NOT use the windsurfing activity which is [non-Doppler](https://medium.com/@mikeg888/the-importance-of-doppler-b886b14bb65d).
 - Use the GPS cardio activity on watches such as the APEX, PACE 2 or PACE 3.
-  - Do not use the "custom" activities - ideal as they might sound the resulting data is absolutely terrible!
+  - Do not use the “custom” activities as the data is absolutely terrible!